Old Library, Cardiff: Post-library history

-Yr Hen Lyfrgell (Welsh cultural centre)

 In 2015 plans were announced to convert the first floor gallery into a Welsh language centre, with a cafe bar, run by Clwb Ifor Bach, book shop and classrooms.
-The centre had planned to open in November 2015 but after some delays opened its doors in February 2016.

-The centre also hosts activities that are co-ordinated by the organisers of the Tafwyl festival.
-Courses for Welsh learners are run by Cardiff University during the daytime and evening and it also incorporates the Cardiff Story Museum.
+After some delays the centre opened its doors in February 2016.
+The centre also hosted activities co-ordinated by the organisers of the Tafwyl festival.
+Courses for Welsh learners were run by Cardiff University during the daytime and evening.

 Cardiff Story Museum

 In 2011 The Cardiff Story, a permanent "people's museum" of submitted exhibits covering the history of Cardiff, opened on the upper floors and basement.
+After threats of closure, a new five-year lease was secured in July 2023.

 Tourist Information Centre

 A tourist information centre is currently located in the 'glass box' on Working Street.
 In 2015, due to council budget cuts, this became an unstaffed self-help information station with telephone access to the Wales Millennium Centre's staffed visitor centre in Cardiff Bay.